LeeVo2408/README.md/README.md

 Disadvantages:
 -	Difficult in managing plugin
--	It does not allow sever-to-server federation.
+-	It does not allow sever-to-server federation

 ###### 2. [Buddy](https://buddy.works/)
-- Buddy is a CI/CD tool that is friendly and easy to use.
-It has a simple and intuitive user interface.
+- Buddy is a CI/CD tool that is friendly and easy to use with a simple and intuitive user interface.
 Using the delivery pipeline, Buddy can build, test and deploy applications.

-- Buddy has more than 100 ready-to-use activities for fast deployment, allowing the best delivery in the most straightforward way, which helps developers transition to CI/CD practices easier.
+- Buddy has more than 100 ready-to-use activities for fast deployment, allowing the best delivery in the most straightforward way, which helps developers' transition to CI/CD practices easier.
 It is also helpful in notifying failures in building and deploying code.

 Advantages:
--	supporting widely used languages, frameworks, and task management
+-	Supporting widely used languages, frameworks, and task management
 -	Easy configuration
 -	Simple and informative User interface
 -	High security

 Disadvantages
--	There is little information or documents available about this tool.
+-	There is little information or documents available about this tool

 ###### 3. [GitLab](https://gitlab.com/users/sign_in)
-- Gitlab is a collection of tools for managing various areas of the software development cycle.
+- GitLab is a collection of tools for managing various areas of the software development cycle.
 The core product is a web-based Git repository manager with tools for issues tracking, analytics and wiki.

 - GitLab is popular among people who work on Docker-based containers and microservice.
 Docker’ s users can run CI/CD test jobs separated in Docker containers and create Docker images using GitLab Runner.
 It provides excellent pipeline control overall and integrations.

 Advantages:
--	Simple Configuration
+-	Simple configuration
 -	High security
 -	Automated pipeline
 -	Allow self-hosting on any plan

 Disadvantages:
-- The interface might be slower than other platforms.
+- The interface might be slower than other platforms
-- Common problems with repositories.
+- Common problems with repositories

 # Relevant Sources of Information